St. John, WA Demographics

 A map of St. John's Population by Race

-Of the 639 places in Washington, St. John is the 450th most populous.
+St. John is ranked the 448th most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. John was ranked the 450th most populous place in the 2020 Census.

 St. John's White Population